chrisjberry/datafluencyCB/docs/02_multiple_regression_1.md

 - In multiple regression, it's important to understand that each predictor makes a contribution to explaining the outcome variable only **after taking into account the other predictors in the model**.

-- The Bayes Factor for a multiple regression model tells us how much more likely it is, compared to an intercept-only model.
+- The Bayes factor for a multiple regression model tells us how much more likely it is, compared to an intercept-only (i.e., the null) model.

-- To know whether there's evidence for the unique contribution of a predictor, we have to compare Bayes Factors for the more complex model (which includes it), versus the simpler model (in which the predictor is left out). i.e., `BF_more_complex_model / BF_simpler_model`.
+- To know whether there's evidence for the unique contribution of a predictor, we have to compare Bayes factors for the more complex model (which includes it), versus the simpler model (in which the predictor is left out). i.e., `BF_more_complex_model / BF_simpler_model`.

 - **Multicollinearity** exists when predictors are highly correlated (_r_ above 0.8 or below -0.8) and should be avoided by dropping one of the predictors.